coylec/stream3_project/README.md

 - [pillow](https://python-pillow.org/)
     - I used **pillow** to handle image storage and retrieval
 - [mailgun](https://www.mailgun.com/)
-    - I used the **Mailgun** API for sending emails.
+    - I used the **Mailgun** API for sending emails
 - [jquery-confirm](https://craftpip.github.io/jquery-confirm/)
-    - I used **jQuery-Confirm** to help provide the user with a pop-up alert before they logout.
+    - I used **jQuery-Confirm** to help provide the user with a pop-up alert before they logout

 ### Getting the code up and running
+1. Firstly you will need to clone this repository by running the `git clone <project's Github URL>` command
+2. Setup a virtual environment for the project
+3. After you've that done you'll need to install the dependencies listed in the requirements.txt file.
+4. You will then need to create a .env file in your projects root directory.
+I have included a sample one which you can rename as .env and add your own secret keys etc. Alternatively you can edit the settings file directly.
+5. You will now need to run the `python manage.py migrate` command.
+6. Your can view your project on localhost:8000 by running `python manage.py runserver`.
+7. Note, if you get an error saying 'no module paypal.standard' please try reinstalling django-paypal.